 Frequently Asked Questions

 With a legacy spanning nearly 30 years, Phoenix House Florida is a nationally recognized and accredited nonprofit behavioral healthcare provider, specializing in the treatment of substance use disorders and co-occurring mental health disorders.

 Phoenix House Florida is accredited by CARF, the Commission on Accreditation of Rehabilitation Facilities, a nationally recognized standard of excellence.
 In 2018 CARF awarded Phoenix House Florida accreditation for an additional three years, confirming performance at the highest level of excellence.
 We are fully licensed by the State of Florida Department of Children and Families.

 Our primary providers are professionals who are licensed at the highest levels and/or hold advanced degrees.
 Our primary providers include board-certified psychiatrists, licensed mental health counselors, licensed clinical social workers, certified addiction professionals, and registered nurses.
 We have additional highly qualified and expert staff to assist with care for your loved one that includes transportation and clinical technicians, sous chef and dietary assistants, facilities management, admissions representative, housekeeping specialist and a vocational liaison.

 Phoenix House Florida offers a full continuum of care between our two locations in Citra and Brandon, with a wide variety of programs and services to meet most clients’ needs.
 We provide comprehensive clinical assessments to determine the appropriate level of care and placement that best suits the client.
 We offer adult residential (inpatient) and Partial Hospitalization (PHP) at our program in Citra.
-At our location in Brandon we offer adult and adolescent outpatient and intensive outpatient programs, all of which utilize the latest evidence-based practices.
+At our locations in Brandon and Tampa we offer adult and adolescent outpatient and intensive outpatient programs, all of which utilize the latest evidence-based practices.

 We provide treatment and evaluation services for adults at our residential program and both adults and teens at our outpatient program who have or may have issues with substance use or a combination of substance use and other mental health issues.
 We also provide educational and supportive services to family members, friends, significant others, and the community.

 - ID/INSURANCE and PRESCRIPTION CARDS – Please bring a picture ID, insurance card(s), and prescription cards.